django-cms/django-cms/docs/user/tutorial/90-styling-content.rst

     [-4][-4][---8--][---8--]

-Each column needs to be given a width in units (if no width is given, then the column will span the entire available width of the row, but its behaviour may be unpredicatable - similarly if you get your addition wrong and the widths don't add up to 24!).
+Each column needs to be given a width in units (if no width is given, then the column will span the entire available width of the row, but its behaviour may be unpredictable - similarly if you get your addition wrong and the widths don't add up to 24!).

 The problem is that a layout of columns (especially if you are dealing with more than two columns)